Pukguksong-3

 The Pukguksong-3 (Note: Also known as KN-26 under the U.S. naming convention and 19-6 SLBM under the South Korean naming convention.) is a North Korean two-stage, submarine-launched ballistic missile, likely based on the same motor that powers the Pukguksong-2.
-The missile had its first successful flight test on 2 October 2019, although the first information dates back to 2017.
+First revealed in August 2017 through photo evidence; however, the missile had its first successful flight test on 2 October 2019, two years after its first appearance.

+Description

+The Pukguksong-3 is a further development from the Pukguksong-2, sharing the same 1.4 m diameter, as well as the two-stage, solid-fueled design.
+With an estimated range of 1900-2500 km, Pukguksong-3 is capable of striking any US military bases in East Asian region.
+It also uses inertial guidance system combined with improvements, maintaining acceptable accuracy within its range.
 Compared to older missiles, the Pukguksong-3 likely represents an incremental step forward in SLBM development, possibly towards an eventual, standardised missile.
+It is considered to be the largest solid-fueled ballistic missile tested by North Korea as of October 2019.